 Mexico.
 A university in Mexico approached TXST to offer a TXST degree on their campus.
 Discussions have been held with the Texas State University System (TSUS) office and our Board of Regents to explore this partnership.
 The next step will be to meet with each department to determine their interest in this opportunity.
 Interested departments will decide who will visit the facility to determine which four-year degree could be offered beginning in 2025.
 The current international campus setup compares with American-style design, dorms, and college football.
 Arkansas State offers fourteen programs, and TXST would offer ten complimentary degrees and would not compete with Arkansas State’s offerings.
 A Senator asked what programs would be considered complementary.
-Programs being considered include psychology, computer science, nutrition, civil engineering, interior design, mass ommunications, media innovation, biochemistry, and civil engineering.
+Programs being considered include psychology, computer science, nutrition, civil engineering, interior design, mass communications, media innovation, biochemistry, and civil engineering.
 Sivakuraman stated at a recent Council of Chairs meeting that the Physical Therapy program was interested in exploring an opportunity at this international institution.
 Sivakuraman encouraged any departments interested in this opportunity to contact him.

 Sivakuraman stated other projects TXST Global has been working on include the Bachelor of Arts and Applied Science (B.A.A.S) program and Coast Regional flight training to offer a Bachelor of Applied Arts and Sciences with a concentration in aviation science.
 Coast Regional flight training will provide the pilot licensure, and TXST will provide the four-year degree.
 TXST will have a pilot certification program starting in the fall of 2024.
 TXST Global will work with the College of Education to market a fifteen-credit-hour teacher certification program.
 TXST Global will explore offering winter and May mini semesters beginning in the winter of 2025.
 These would not be required or mandated, just an optional program offering.
 TXST Global will have summer and winter hubs in New Zealand or Australia.
 Other offerings being explored include offering dual credit courses at TXST with students from San Marcos Consolidated ISD (SMCISD).
 SMCISD will graduate forty-one students with an associate degree from Coastal Bend College this year and anticipates sixty-one next year.
 TXST Global has been working with several colleges on new degree programs, including one in game design and development.
 The other one being developed would be a BS in hospitality management.
 Planning has begun with Coursera to offer certification certificates, and we would consider offering a degree to meet workforce demand.
-A Senator asked, considering some courses offered would be eight weeks if the short open time frame to create a course or project course in Canvas had been addressed.
+A Senator asked, considering some courses offered would be eight weeks, if the short open time frame to create a course or project course in Canvas had been addressed.
 Sivakuraman stated Matt Hall, Vice President of Information Technology, was working to ensure access.

 The next item on the agenda was the Faculty Senate Election Report.
 The Faculty Senators elected to serve the 2024-2027 term include from Applied Arts: Michael Supancic; Fine Arts & Communication: Lynn Ledbetter; McCoy College, Kevin Jetton; Liberal Arts: Steve Wilson, Peter Dedek, and Valentina Glajar (one-year unexpired term), and from Science & Engineering, Noland Martin.
 Chair Ledbetter stated there was some discussion last year about changing the opt-in or opt-out of the election process by faculty.
 There continues to be concern with the opt-out option.
 Some faculty think the process was unethical, confusing, inconvenient, and makes the process cumbersome.
 The Chair would like the Faculty Senate to consider changing the system to an opt-in process.
 A Senator noted a change would be required in the Constitution related to faculty voters.
 Some other Senators concurred on adopting an opt-in process.